loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 Oh, la, la Estelle ! what have you done?!

-A resource which is not a Doctrine Entity needs a custom grid data provider -->
+A resource which is not a Doctrine Entity needs a custom grid data provider.
+-->

 ---

-## 4- Add provider to grid
+## 3- Add provider to grid

 ```php {all|4|all}
 #[AsGrid(